kosanj/conda-demos/README.md

 # Conda environment with environment.yml

 This is an interactive environment to explore pytorch and gemini projects.
+For the gemini project, you will need to replace the placeholder for the API key.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kosanj/conda-demos/HEAD)